Actify

 4-Week Staff Team Building Rollout

-No PD days required.
+No PD days.
 No extra meetings.
 Just 10 minutes carved from what already exists — and a staff culture that shifts week by week.

 1